 - Position semitrailer on a firm and level surface.
 Insure that the undercarriage is in the rear most position.
 Eliminate any suspension binding due to sharp turns or unusual maneuvers. - 2.
 Detach tractor from the semitrailer and jack the trailer up sufficiently to permit measuring from the underside of the trailer. - 3.
 Suspend a plumb bob at axle height from the center of the king pin. - 4.
 Measure (D) from the plumb bob to the center point on one end of the axle.
-Record this measurement (See Figure 4-6). - Measure (D1) to the other end of the axle in the same manner as in Step 4..
+Record this measurement (See Figure 4-6). - Measure (D1) to the other end of the axle in the same manner as in Step 4.
 Record this measurement (See Figure 4-6). - 6.
-Set [ ut 1/8" shorter than D1 to insure proper trailer tracking on slope of road. - 7.
+Set D about 1/8" shorter than D1 to insure proper trailer tracking on slope of road. - Align the rear axle to the front axle.
+The rear axle should be parallel with the front axle, with the dimensions Y and Y1 being the same. - 8.
+Follow the same procedure as described above for a triple axle semitrailer. - 9.
 The suspensions must be in good repair with no binding or other restrictions before aligning.
 All defective parts of the suspension or axles must be replaced immediately.